Cornhill, New Brunswick

-Since Cornhill's early beginnings farming has been the main source of income for the village.
+Since Cornhill's early beginnings, farming has been the main source of income for the village.
 Early farms consisted of a few cows, chickens, a pig or two, and some sheep.
 Everything was accomplished through manual labor.
-These farms would eventually grow to be very prosperous and Cornhill became a center of wealth in the area.
-This is known by the fact that Cornhill farmers became money lenders to farmers in surrounding communities.
-One Spinoff industry from farming was cheese-making.
+These farms eventually became very prosperous, and Cornhill became a center of wealth in the area with Cornhill farmers lending money to those in surrounding communities.
+One specialized industry from farming was cheese-making.
 Cheese-making factories were built in Cornhill which employed many people for many years.
 In 1899, the Corn Hill Cheese Company was processing 9000 pounds of milk per day.
 Cheese sold at the time for 10 cents a pound.
-Other industries in Cornhill were maple sugar farming, selling blueberries, blacksmiths, grist mills and stores.
+Other industries in Cornhill were maple sugar farming, selling blueberries, blacksmithing, grist mills, and stores.